23 Jan Everything You Need to Know About Timber Screens

 Common Types of Timber Screens

 Once you’ve decided on the type of wood you want for your timber screen, you’ll need to choose a design.
 Would you prefer horizontal slats, vertical slats, or playful lattice?
-Read more about your options below!
+Read more about your timber screen design options below!

 - Horizontal Slat